-Atmosphere makes it easy to connect your end devices to it.
+Atmosphere makes it easy to connect your devices to it.
 Any device with Atmosphere firmware installed is capable of being connected to Atmosphere.
 Users with a Developer plan account may connect up to five devices, and each device is granted 10MB of cloud storage for its data.

 If a development kit is used in combination with additional hardware to expand its functionality such as a sensor shield, it may be used if the additional hardware in question is also compatible with Atmosphere.
 Such hardware is available to be developed with in Atmosphere through importing dedicated sensor elements into the Element Toolbox.

 For more information on the available sensor elements, visit Element Types.

 Registering a device enables it to be viewed on Atmosphere.
 Once registered, you can see the device, interact with it through its interface, and see its data on Atmosphere.